folio-org/mod-circulation/README.md

 If these are not initialised, the inventory-storage module will fail to build correctly, and other operations may also fail.

 More information is available on the [developer site](http://dev.folio.org/doc/setup#update-git-submodules).

+# Common activities

+## Checking the RAML and JSON.Schema definitions

+run `./lint.sh` to validate the RAML and JSON.Schema descriptions of the API (requires node.js and NPM)